 We believe that students will be most successful at a college that closely aligns with their interests, skills, goals and values.
 In our individualized, nuanced application review, we seek to identify those who we believe will take greatest advantage of the unique Columbia experience and will offer something meaningful in return to the community.

 The admissions process at Columbia is a holistic one, which means that all parts of the application help inform our evaluation.
-Columbia does not have a "cut-off" GPA or test score for admission, and academics are considered alongside the full application.
+Columbia is test-optional and does not have a "cut-off" GPA or test score for admission, and academics are considered alongside the full application.
 We read your personal statement to try to understand your perspective and how you engage with the world around you.
 We read your transcript, school report and teacher recommendations to understand your academic preparation, your contributions in the classroom and school and what you might offer to your Columbia classmates.
 We read your responses to our Columbia-specific application questions to gain insight into your intellectual interests and the ways your expressions of curiosity and sense of community might translate to Columbia’s campus.

 Our review process is also contextual, taking into account the multiple, intersecting ways that you have been shaped by your family circumstances; work, commute or home responsibilities; secondary school and community resources; and systemic and situational barriers and advantages.